 As an industrial manufacturer, you may not think you have a lot of exciting visual content to share.
 However, it doesn’t matter if your business is boring machines (boring as in making holes) or picker fingers used in office equipment.
 If you put some thought into it, there’s certainly a fair amount of visual content you can create.
 Need some inspiration?
 Take a look at these four manufacturing companies that are embracing visual content and doing it well.

 1. General Electric

 GE makes a wide array of products and does an excellent job at providing its customers and prospects with a range of engaging visual content.
-This content, particularly that on their Instragram account, provides interesting, detailed views of the equipment they manufacture, as well as telling the stories of emerging technology they’re working on, how those products are used applied in certain industries and the people involved in making them.
-GE has is also using Snapchat to share its visual content.
+This content, particularly that on their Instragram account, provides interesting, detailed views of the equipment they manufacture, as well as telling the stories of emerging technology they’re working on, how those products are applied in certain industries, and the people involved in making them.
+GE is also using Snapchat to share its visual content.